ryverine/liri-node-app/README.md

 On a Windows machine you can make this file by creating a new text file and naming it `.env.`.
 You will be prompted to confirm the name change and after selecting `yes` you should see that the file is named `.env`.

-The contents of the .env file should be as follows:
+The contents of the .env file should be as follows.
+The content in quotes should be your specific api key values.
+Do not remove the quote characters!
+Your values should go between the quotes.

 	# Spotify API keys
 	SPOTIFY_ID="your_client_id"